oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 In general you have to do
 the following six steps for submitting changes to the Oscar source:

 1. Fork the main Oscar.jl repository.
-For this go to the [Oscar.jl github page](https://github.com/oscar-system/Oscar.jl) and click on "Fork" at the upper right.
+For this go to the [Oscar.jl GitHub page](https://github.com/oscar-system/Oscar.jl) and click on "Fork" at the upper right.
 2. Clone your forked repository to your local machine.